 - Foreign Securities Risk Non-U.S. investments carry potential risks not associated with domestic investments.
-Such risks include, but are not limited to: currency exchange rate fluctuations, political and financial instability, less liquidity and greater volatility of foreign investments, lack of uniform accounting, auditing and financing reporting standards, different government regulation and supervision of foreign banks, stock exchanges, brokers and listed companies, and significant limitations in transaction settlements in some foreign markets.
+Such risks may include, but are not limited to: currency exchange rate fluctuations, political and financial instability, less liquidity and greater volatility of foreign investments, lack of uniform accounting, auditing, recordkeeping and financing reporting standards, different government regulation and supervision of foreign banks, stock exchanges, brokers and listed companies, significant limitations in transaction settlements in some foreign markets, and any regulatory, political, currency, security, economic and other risks associated with a particular country in which the Fund invests, including tariffs, trade disputes and sanctions.
+Additionally, trading in foreign markets generally involves higher transaction costs than trading in U.S. markets.
 The unavailability and/or unreliability of public information may impede the Fund's ability to accurate evaluate foreign securities.
 It also may be difficult to enforce contractual obligations or invoke judicial or arbitration processes against non-U.S. companies and non-U.S. persons in foreign jurisdictions.
 There may be very limited oversight of certain foreign banks or securities depositories that hold foreign securities and currencies and the laws of certain countries may limit the ability to recover such assets if a foreign bank or depositary or their agents goes bankrupt.
 To the extent the Fund invests a significant portion of its assets in securities of a single country or geographic region at any one time, it is more likely to be affected by events or conditions in that country or region.
 As a result, it may be more volatile than a more geographically diversified fund. - Geographic Concentration Risk The Fund may focus its investments in companies located in or economically tied to particular countries or geographic regions.
 This could increase the risk that economic, market, political, business, regulatory, diplomatic, social and environmental conditions in that particular country or geographic region may have a significant impact on the Fund's performance.
 Investing in such a manner could cause the Fund's performance to be more volatile than the performance of more geographically diverse funds.
 A decline in the economies or financial markets of one country or region may adversely affect the economies or financial markets of another.
 In addition, the risks associated with investing in a narrowly defined geographic area are generally more pronounced with respect to investments in emerging market countries.